Visiting a chiropractor

 On your first visit, your chiropractor may ask about the following:

 It is a good idea to wear comfortable clothes and shoes for your visit to the chiropractor.
-Your chiropractor may ask you to change into a gown to perform some of these tests:
+Your chiropractor may perform some of these tests:

 Tip: Bring a copy of any X-rays or radiology reports you have.
 These assessments give your chiropractor a better picture of your complete health.
 He or she will make a diagnosis, prescribe a course of treatment, and once the matter of informed consent has been discussed, treatment usually begins.